andreas-ka/explore-sthlm-api/README.md

 ## User Stories and Tasks
 - All User Storys for this backend API project.
 These are also in my project on GitHub that I made for this [project.](https://github.com/users/andreas-ka/projects/8)
+- I have used Iterations in this project and all iterations 1 and 2 for the backend are visibile in my frontend repository.

 ### Profile
 - [x] As a developer/superuser I can view a list of profiles to see all created profiles. [#1](https://github.com/andreas-ka/explore-sthlm-api/issues/1)